-A journey through these picturesque entry corridors are no less memorable than the destination.
-The Peak to Peak Scenic Byway, travelling through Allenspark along the eastern edge of Rocky Mountain National Park past Longs Peak was established in 1918 and is Colorado's oldest scenic byway.
+A journey through these picturesque entry corridors is no less memorable than the destination.
+The Peak to Peak Scenic Byway, travelling through Allenspark along the eastern edge of Rocky Mountain National Park past Longs Peak, was established in 1918 and is Colorado's oldest scenic byway.

 Protecting scenery or open space means preserving land that is open and natural, where views are not hindered by billboards or buildings.
 Many of the Valley's natural features - the distinctive "Thumb" on Prospect Mountain, Lumpy Ridge, the Twin Owls - have shaped our identity and enjoy protection from future development.

-Mountain homes perched on prominent ridgelines, and the utilities and roads that serve them, scar mountainsides and take decades to recover.
-So far, "nature has really blessed Estes Park," mused local historian James Pickering.
-"Our mountains contain few minerals, so they weren't stripped bare by miners, and our winters are very mild so they aren't scarred by ski runs."
-Protecting scenery brings "blanket benefits" of protecting watersheds, habitats, historic landmarks, and ecosystem functions.
+Mountain homes perched on prominent ridgelines and the utilities and roads that serve them scar mountainsides and are highly visible.
+Protecting scenery brings "blanket benefits" of protecting watersheds, wildlife habitat, historic landmarks, and ecosystem functions.

 Many visitors to the Estes Valley experience the natural scenery from their vehicle and may never hike or recreate outdoors.
-Just watching the mountains come into view or looking for the valley's wildlife across a mountain meadow bring joy to millions of people every year.
+Just watching the mountains come into view or looking for the valley's wildlife across a mountain meadow brings joy to millions of people every year.